Build a pricing page

 2. Pass prices to Paddle.js

 Next, we'll pass prices to Paddle.js so that we can get localized prices for them.
-When previewing prices, Paddle returns calculated totals for line items only — it doesn't include overall totals.
+When previewing prices, Paddle returns calculated totals for line items only — it doesn't include grand totals.
 This means that we can include prices with different billing cycles and trial periods in our request, unlike when opening a checkout or creating a transaction.

 Define lists of prices